google/zetasql/docs/query-syntax.md

     [AS] <span class="var">alias</span>
 </pre>

-The `UNNEST` operator takes an `ARRAY` and returns a table, with one row for each element in the `ARRAY`.
+The `UNNEST` operator takes an array and returns a table, with one row for each element in the array.
 You can also use `UNNEST` outside of the `FROM` clause with the [`IN` operator][in-operator].

-For input `ARRAY`s of most element types, the output of `UNNEST` generally has one column.
+For input arrays of most element types, the output of `UNNEST` generally has one column.
 This single column has an optional `alias`, which you can use to refer to the column elsewhere in the query. `ARRAYS` with these element types return multiple columns: